-The exact scoring systems used by Michelin inspectors remains a very closely guarded secret.
+The exact scoring systems used by Michelin inspectors to award a Michelin star remains a very closely guarded secret.
 Yet we do know some aspects of the process.
-Inspectors visit premises around once every 18 months, unless it is being considered for gaining or losing a star.
-In these instances, a one star restaurant will receive four visits before it can gain its second star.
+Inspectors visit premises around once every 18 months, unless it is being considered for gaining or losing a Michelin star.
+In these instances, a Michelin one star restaurant will receive four visits before it can gain its second star.
 A two star location must be inspected on ten occasions before it can claim the ultimate honour of three stars.

 After every meal, the inspector writes a report.
 It was thought that service, decor and location were each considered as part of the process, but the Michelin guide editor, Rebecca Burr, this year told The Telegraph that “It is all about the food.
 Absolutely.”
 Burr suggested that to go from one star to two means displaying “that technical strength, signature dishes, refinement, something that sets them apart.”
 While the journey from two to three stars is about the “ultimate culinary experience”.

 Other than the process involved, a recent seminar that consisted of various experts in the food industry shed light on 5 important factors that international Michelin inspectors adhere to when making their judgements and ratings before conferring a Michelin star.